GoogleCloudPlatform/bank-of-anthos/extras/cloudsql-multicluster/README.md

   VIP:        34.120.172.105
 ```

 16. **Copy the `VIP` field** to the clipboard and set as an env variable:

 ```
 export VIP=<your-VIP>
 ```

 17. **Test the geo-aware routing** by curling the `/whereami` frontend endpoint using the global VIP you copied.
-You could also create a Google Compute Engine instance in a specific region to test further. **Note that you may see a `404` or `502` error** for several minutes while the forwarding rules propagate.
+You could also create a Google Compute Engine instance in a specific region to test further.

+> **Note:** You may see `404` or `502` errors for several minutes while the
+> forwarding rules propagate.
+It can take up to 3 minutes and 30 seconds for the
+> endpoint to become ready to serve requests.

 ```
 watch curl http://$VIP:80/whereami